enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 own.

 If the camera SDK is included, it will be set to a map containing the following values:
-- layout_id_camera: The ID of the layout containing the camera view
+- `layout_id_camera`: The ID of the layout containing the camera view.
-:::{cpp:var}R.layout.activity_main_alt:::.
+  Defaults to `R.layout.activity_main_alt`.
-- camera_view_id: The ID of the camera view in the layout :::{cpp:var}R.id.cameraScanView:::.
+- `camera_view_id`: The ID of the
-  It is the ID of the [`CameraBarcodeScanView`](camera.md#the-camerabarcodescanview-class) inside the `layout_id_camera` layout.
+  [`CameraBarcodeScanView`](camera.md#the-camerabarcodescanview-class) inside the `layout_id_camera`
-  :::.
+  layout.
+Defaults to `R.id.cameraScanView`.
-- scanner_toggle_view_id: It is the ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library :::{cpp:var}R.id.scannerSwitchZxing:::.
+- `scanner_toggle_view_id`: The ID of the optional ImageButton on which to press to toggle the zxing/zbar camera scan library.
+Defaults to `R.id.scannerSwitchZxing`.
-- scanner_toggle_pause_id: The ID of the optional toggle button on which to press to pause/unpause the scanner :::{cpp:var}R.id.scannerSwitchPause:::.
+- `scanner_toggle_pause_id`: The ID of the optional toggle button on which to press to pause/unpause the scanner.
+Defaults to `R.id.scannerSwitchPause`.
-- card_last_scan_id: ID of the card view that displays the last scan
+- `card_last_scan_id`: The ID of the card view that displays the last scan.
-:::{cpp:var}R.id.cardCameraLastScan:::.
+  Defaults to `R.id.cardCameraLastScan`.
-- constraint_layout_id: The ID of the constraint layout inside the camera layout
+- `constraint_layout_id`: The ID of the constraint layout inside the camera layout.
-:::{cpp:var}R.id.constraintLayoutMainActivity:::.
+  Defaults to `R.id.constraintLayoutMainActivity`.
-- scanner_flashlight_id: The ID of the optional ImageButton on which to press to toggle the flashlight/illumination :::{cpp:var}R.id.scannerFlashlight:::.
+- `scanner_flashlight_id`: The ID of the optional ImageButton on which to press to toggle the flashlight/illumination.
+Defaults to `R.id.scannerFlashlight`.
-- scanner_bt_provider_logs: The ID of the optional ImageButton on which to press to manually access available providers logs :::{cpp:var}R.id.scannerBtProviderLogs:::.
+- `scanner_bt_provider_logs`: The ID of the optional ImageButton on which to press to manually access available providers logs.
+Defaults to `R.id.scannerBtProviderLogs`.
 :::

 :::{cpp:var} int cameraToggleId = R.id.scannerBtCamera